piterk100/compiler-interpreter/README.md

 We have 26 variables named as letters (a-z).
 At first, every variable is set to 0.

-Variables have a special type that can contain non-negative numbers up to INT_MAX^INT_MAX - 1.
+Variables have a special built-in type that can contain non-negative numbers up to INT_MAX^INT_MAX - 1.

 ## LANGUAGE